What Does it Mean to Study English?

 The English major has historically involved study of the language itself and its broadest cultural influences, both spoken and written.
 It's one of the oldest 'modern' degree programs, one whose popularity can change from one generation to the next, and yet still one of the most popular bachelor's degrees in North America.

 Much of Western culture's history and knowledge has been passed down through English.
-Since literature derives a great deal of its significance from the context in which it's written, a piece of prose, poetry, or social commentary gives us valuable insight into its era.
-Thus, long before the diversity of degree programs that we see now, English degrees gained a reputation for providing the link to centuries of knowledge.
+Since literature derives a great deal of its significance from the context in which it's written, a piece of prose, poetry or social commentary gives us valuable insight into its era.
+Thus, long before the diversity of degree programs that we see now, English programs gained a reputation for maintaining our link to centuries of knowledge.

 An English degree isn't "job training," but it will help you build important research and critical thinking skills.
 You'll and learn to discern what is important and synthesize that information for the use of others.
 While you are learning to read with a critical eye, you're also polishing your own writing skills.